Type of Accounting and Their Characteristics

 Differences Between Financial Accounting and Managerial Accounting

-used by company insiders and external parties |
+used primarily by internal personnel used by company insiders and external parties

-may present financial statements for individual departments, divisions, products, etc. |
+may present financial statements for individual departments, divisions, products, etc. presents overall company financial information in accordance with GAAP

-contains primarily historical information
+may contain future projections contains primarily historical information

 Interestingly, the principles of managerial accounting are all built upon how companies internally account for inventory or service costs.
 These are costs expended to enhance revenues.